pronoiac/the-manual/the-manual.md

 Creators of music who desperately search originality usually end up with music that has none because no room for their spirit has been left to get through.
 The complete history of the blues is based on one chord structure, hundreds of thousands of songs using the same three basic chords in the same pattern.
 Through this seemingly rigid formula has come some of the twentieth century's greatest music.
-In our case we used parts from thrcc very famous songs, Gary Glitter's "Rock 'n' Roll", "The Doctor Who Theme" and the Sweet's "Blockbuster" and pasted them together, neither of us playing a note on the record.
+In our case we used parts from three very famous songs, Gary Glitter's "Rock 'n' Roll", "The Doctor Who Theme" and the Sweet's "Blockbuster" and pasted them together, neither of us playing a note on the record.
 We know that the finished record contains as much of us in it as if we had spent three months locked away somewhere trying to create our master-work.
 The people who bought the record and who probably do not give a blot about the inner souls of Rockman Rock or King Boy D knew they were getting a record of supreme originality.